 How to avoid this

 In this case, the key issue is awareness.
 The client needs to understand exactly what is meant by drawings and to be able to get an accurate value on what they are taking from the business each month.

 If they are using accounting software, which I highly recommend, I usually ask them to set up drawings categories (or account codes) for pension, income tax, and possibly for irregular drawings.

 I have one sole trader client who approached me because his bank balance had come under continuous pressure and he couldn’t understand why, as his turnover had increased and he thought his profitability was good.

 When I analysed his bank account, I discovered that he was taking regular weekly drawings or “wages” as he called it.
 But he had also increased his pension contribution, a change he had forgotten about.
 He had also begun to transfer money to his wife’s personal account as her separate business was not performing and she needed help.

-When I showed him the data, he recognised immediately that it was correct, and he accepted that the real problem was that he had underestimated the total of his drawings.
+When I showed him the data, he recognised immediately that it was correct.
+He accepted that the real problem was underestimating the total of his drawings.